terodox/terodox.tech/content/posts/2020-03-01--intro-to-aurora-serverless/index.md

 });
 ```

-Once that's in we'll need to get all of the subnet ids in order to create a subnet group.
+Once that's in, we'll need to get all of the subnet ids in order to create a subnet group.
 This group allows Aurora Serverless to spin up instances in any of our subnets.
 This is a part of what provides cross availability zone redundancy.

 ```javascript
 const subnetIds = [];